Kula Norinska

 Kula Norinska is a village and a municipality in the Dubrovnik-Neretva County in southeastern Croatia.

 Geography

 The municipality is situated on the northern border of the Dubrovnik-Neretva County.
 It borders the City of Ploče, the City of Opuzen, the City of Metković, the Pojezerje Municipality, and the Zažablje Municipality.
 It borders Bosnia and Herzegovina to the north.

+History

 Kula Norinska Fort

-Kula Norinska(literally: Norin Fort) is a 16th-century fort next to the Neretva, opposite the mouth of the stream Norin, which was built by the Ottomans to defend against Venetian incursions.
+Kula Norinska (literally: Norin Fort) is a 16th-century fort next to the Neretva, opposite the mouth of the stream Norin, which was built by the Ottomans to defend against Venetian incursions.
 It's a protected cultural good.